On this page

 What impact can the proportioning rule have on super strategies?

-The proportioning rule is important when it comes to retirement income as it can influence the effectiveness of many superannuation retirement strategies relying on altering the tax-free and taxable components of your super benefit.
+The proportioning rule is important when it comes to your retirement income, as it can influence the effectiveness of many superannuation retirement strategies related to the tax-free and taxable components of your super benefit.

-For example, if you have a significant tax-free component in your super interest, it may be better to start a super pension as early as possible, as this high tax-free component percentage is locked in when the pension commences.
+For example, if you have a significant tax-free component in your super, it may be better to start a super pension as early as possible, as this high tax-free component percentage is locked in when your pension commences.

-Using a re-contribution strategy is also affected by the taxable component of your super interest.
-With a re-contribution strategy, the taxable component of the super benefit withdrawn from your super account is converted into a tax-free component when it is re-contributed back into your account.
+Using a recontribution strategy is also affected by the taxable component of your super.
+With a recontribution strategy, the taxable component of the super benefit withdrawn from your super account is converted into a tax-free component when it is recontributed back into your account.